 CLiF has provided children’s literacy programs and parent seminars to 17 facilities in New Hampshire and Vermont.

-CLiF is currently working with the following correctional facilities through multi-year partnerships: Chittenden Regional Correctional Facility, a women’s prison in South Burlington, VT; Northern New Hampshire Correctional Facility in Berlin, NH and New Hampshire State Prison for Men in Concord, NH.
+CLiF is currently working with the following correctional facilities through multi-year partnerships: Chittenden Regional Correctional Facility, a women’s prison in South Burlington, VT; Marble Valley Correctional Facility in Rutland, VT; Northern New Hampshire Correctional Facility in Berlin, NH, New Hampshire State Prison for Men and New Hampshire State Prison for Women in Concord, NH.

 CLiF donates books to be used in prison storybook programs.
 These programs give inmates the opportunity to send a children’s book – and a recording of themselves reading the book – home to their children.